 Summer salary support of $10,000.

 Our plan is that recipients of this funding will meet once a week to discuss their projects.
-We expect those meetings will be held in July and extend into the first half of August.
+We will meet six times, beginning in latish June and extending through late July.
+(Potential dates for meetings would include June 20-July 28, 2023.)
 In addition to these cohort meetings, we plan to host a discussion of current trends in scholarly publishing led by Larin McLaughlin, Editor in Chief of the University of Washington Press.

 The intent of this summer support is to allow fellows to devote themselves full-time to their book projects.
 Fellows are expected to be in residence, with no competing demands, including teaching or other paid work.